marcurdy/dfir-toolset/ThreatHunt.md

   * Samba activity
     * In a domain, look for client's in a workgroups accessing Samba

+  * Finding code execution without EDR recording or sysmon
+    * Check the Prefetch and Shimcache
+    * Get-ForensicPrefetch: file execution forensics
+    * Get-ForensicShimcache: AppCompatCache forensics

-Technique 2: Event Log Analysis
+### Event Log Analysis

 * Account Misuse
   * Find use of mapped admin shares
-    * Shellbags or ntuser.dat's MountPoints2 for use of C$, ADMIN$,
+    * Shellbags or ntuser.dat's MountPoints2 for use of C$, ADMIN$
-    $
     * Staging malware or accessing sensitive files
     * Vista or later requires domain or built-in admin rights
   * Logon using RunAs (eventid below)
   * Track admin activity where special logon 4672 == an administrative account
   * Domain Admin anomalies